geekquad/Pixel-Processing/ContourDetection/README.md

 </p>
 <br/>

 **Step 2.** Simple Thresholding is applied to the image.
-Applying Thresholding methods would give us a binary image, using which we could expecct a better accuracy in detecting contours.
+Applying Thresholding methods would give us a binary image, using which we could expect a better accuracy in detecting contours.
 The image after applying simple thresholding would look like this;
 <p align="center">
           <img src="images/Binary_Image.png" width="50%">
 </p>